josegocampo/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Router, Middleware.

 - [ ] Describe Middleware?

+It is an intermediary that intercepts a certain "flow" and changes the behavior of that "flow" with the set of instructions it provides.
+It is not specific to Express, React, JavaScript or any language, its just a way of handling flows that can be used in any language.

 - [ ] Describe a Resource?

+The resource is the target of an HTTP request.
+It could be, for example a certain path or a query, etc. like api/actions.

 - [ ] What can the API return to help clients know if a request was successful?

+Returns a response with a status message 20X etc.

 - [ ] How can we partition our application into sub-applications?

+With express.Router, we can divide it up in to different routes, similar to what we do with components in React.
+Also with middlewares.

 ## Minimum Viable Product